unosquare-terrykernan/intranet/wordpress/wp-content/plugins/wpo365-login/README.txt

 = 3.10 =
 * Replaced the nonce algorithm to avoid too much dependency on current URL (e.g. with or without www)

+= 3.11 =
+* Replaced array construct to remain compatibel with older PHP versions